The Ultraproducts of Quasirandom Groups: Applications

 \begin{thm}[Gowers {\cite[Theorem 5.1]{G}}] Pick any $\e_1,\e_2>0,0<\alpha<1$.
 If $G$ is a $D$-quasirandom group for some large enough $D$, then for any subset $A$ of $G$ such that $|A|\geq\alpha |G|$, there are more than $(1-\e_1)\alpha^2|G|$ elements $x\in G$ such that $|A\cap xA|\geq(1-\e_2)\alpha^2|G|$. \end{thm}

-Morally, if we defines an \emph{$x$-pair} to be a set $\{y,xy\}$ for some $y\in G$, then this theorem means that any large enough subset of a quasirandom group $G$ will contain many $x$-pairs for many $x$.
+Morally, if we define an \emph{$x$-pair} to be a set $\{y,xy\}$ for some $y\in G$, then this theorem means that any large enough subset of a quasirandom group $G$ will contain many $x$-pairs for many $x$.

-If $G$ is not only quasirandom, but also contained in a q.u.p. class.
-Then passing $G$ through an ultraproduct, we will obtain a minimally almost periodic group.
-By applying ergodic theory on such a group, a pattern similar to that of Theorem~\ref{Gtheorem} emerges.
+Now given a q.u.p. class, we can obtain minimally almost periodic groups via ultraproducts of sequences of increasingly quasirandom groups.
+Then by applying ergodic theory on the ultraproduct, more patterns similar to that of Theorem~\ref{Gtheorem} might emerge.
 It is proven by Bergelson, Robertson and Zorin-Kranich \cite{BRZ} that, for a quasirandom group $G$ in a q.u.p class, any large enough subset of $G\times G$ will contain many $x$-triangle for many $x$.

 \begin{de} Let $g$ be an element of a group $G$.
-Then a \emph{$g$-triangle} is the set $\{(x,y),(gx,y),(gx,gy)\}\subset G\times G$ for some $x,y\in G$. \end{de}
+Then a \emph{$g$-triangle} is the set $\{(x,y),(gx,y),(gx,gy)\}\subseteq G\times G$ for some $x,y\in G$. \end{de}